JuliaRegistries/General/CONTRIBUTING.md

 ...text omitted...
 FastParzenWindows: v0.1.2 found
 ```
 We see that this version was found in the new repository.
-This script was based on https://github.com/JuliaRegistries/General/pull/35965#issuecomment-832721704,
+This script was based on [this comment from General#35965](https://github.com/JuliaRegistries/General/pull/35965#issuecomment-832721704),
 which involved checking if 4 packages in the same repository all had their versions present in the new repository.
 That example can be handled as follows:

 ```julia